Dawoon-Jeong0523/Dawoon-Jeong0523.github.io/content/publication/Paper_imitation/index.md

 ---
-title: 'Automation Will Set Occupational Mobility Free: Structural Changes in the Occupation Network'
+title: 'Learning from Rivals: Diversification Paths from Countries with Similar Export Structures'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Soohyoung Lee
+  - Dawoon Jeong
-  - Dawoon Jeong*
+  - Saangkeub Lee
-  - Jeong-Dong Lee
+  - Wonsub Eum

 #date: '2013-07-01T00:00:00Z'
 #doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2024-11-06T00:00:00Z'
+publishDate: '2024-05-31T00:00:00Z'

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).